sage-code/maj/README.md

 **Notes:**

-* Maj has a _deterministic_ alphabet, that means one sound for one letter;
+* Maj has a _phonetic_ alphabet, that means one sound for one letter;
-* Maj has a total of 26+3 = 29 sounds associated with letters;
+* Maj has a total of 26+2 = 28 sounds associated with letters;
-* There are 3 letters: {n, h, j} having 2 distinct sounds each;
+* There are 3 letters: {h, j} are having 2 distinct sounds each;

 **Phoneme:**

 A phoneme is a vowel a consonant or a diphthong associated with one or more letters:

-* Maj has 49 phonemes
+* Maj has 48 phonemes
 * English has 44 phonemes;
 * Italian has only 30 phonemes;
 * Romanian has 29 phonemes;